jfrog/project-examples/jenkins-examples/pipeline-examples/README.md

 Pipeline jobs in Jenkins allow creating a script which defines your build steps.
 For those not familiar with Jenkins Pipelines, check out the [Pipeline Tutorial](https://github.com/jenkinsci/pipeline-plugin/blob/master/TUTORIAL.md) or the [Getting Started With Pipeline](https://jenkins.io/doc/book/pipeline/) documentation.

-Read the [Working With Pipeline Jobs in Jenkins](https://www.jfrog.com/confluence/display/RTF/Working+With+Pipeline+Jobs+in+Jenkins) documentation for information on working with JFrog Artifactory using Jenkins pipeline jobs.
+You may find more information on working with JFrog Artifactory using Jenkins pipeline jobs on the [Working With Pipeline Jobs in Jenkins](https://www.jfrog.com/confluence/display/RTF/Working+With+Pipeline+Jobs+in+Jenkins) documentation.

 ## Examples
 The examples in this repository are meant to help you get started using the Artifactory Pipeline APIs in your pipeline scripts.